CoRank: LLM-Based Compact Reranking with Document Features for Scientific Retrieval: Preliminary Analysis

 \section{Preliminary Analysis}

-In this section, we first define listwise reranking, then show the limitations of current full text-based methods and explore compact and informative document representation options for reranking in the scientific domain.
+In this section, we first define the task of listwise reranking, then show the limitations of current full-document-based methods and explore compact and informative document representation options for reranking in the scientific domain.